-There have been reported illnesses in New York, California, Indiana, Utah, Indiana and Illinois.
+There have been reported illnesses in 38 states.
 In August 2019, one person died from the result of respiratory issues due to vaping, which made it the first vape-related death in the United States.

 Healthcare providers are urged to ask patients about their use of e-cigarette or vape products when they present respiratory or pulmonary illness– especially those that are unexplained.
 They are also urged to gather information about the vape device (juice, cartridges, brand, etc) and any illegal or legal drug use the patient may have participated in.